geoscript/geoscript-js/doc/api/layer.rst

     Create a temporary copy of this layer.

-.. method:: Layer.get
+.. function:: Layer.get(id)

-    :arg id: ``String || Filter`` Feature identifier.
+    :arg id: ``String`` or :class:`feature:Filter` Feature identifier.
         Alternatively you can provide an arbitrary filter.
 In the case of a filter, only the first feature in the resulting query will be returned.
     :returns: :class:`feature.Feature`

     Get a single feature using the feature id.

-.. method:: Layer.getBounds
+.. function:: Layer.getBounds(filter)

     :arg filter: :class:`filter.Filter` Optional filter or CQL string.
     :returns: :class:`geom.Bounds`